- (909) 399-5444

 Second and fourth Tuesday of each month, 6:30 p.m.

 City Council Members

-Mayor Pro Tem Larry Schroeder is serving his second term on the Claremont City Council (Mar.
-2013 - Mar.
-2017).
+Mayor Larry Schroeder is serving his third term on the Claremont City Council (Mar.
+2017 - Mar.
+2021).
 He previously served on the Claremont Community Services Commission, to which he was appointed to in 2007.